-James Edward Oglethorpe (1696-1785) – British general, Parliament member, philanthropist, and founder of the Georgia Colony, James Oglethorpe was born at Westminster, England, on June 1st, 1689.
+James Oglethorpe was born at Westminster, England, on June 1st, 1696.
 While he was yet a babe in the cradle it might have been expected that he would become a great man, for he came of a family of great people.
 Six hundred years before he was born, one of his ancestors, Sheriff Oglethorpe, was a high officer in the English army and was killed in the famous Battle of Hastings while bravely fighting for his country against the invader, William the Conqueror.
 This brave soldier had many distinguished descendants, the greatest of whom was James Oglethorpe.

 James’s father, Sir Theophilus Oglethorpe, was also a noted officer in the English army.
 He fought with great valor in many battles and rose to the high rank of Major-General.
 When he was 40 years old, he retired from the army and settled down in an elegant home in the little country town of Godalming, about 30 miles from London.

 He lived in great affluence with his family, and his children had the best educational advantages that could be obtained in Europe in that day.
 James’s mother was a Scotch-Irish lady of fine family and of a good education.
 She was counted one of the cleverest and shrewdest English women of her day.
 She was one of the Ladies of the Court to “Good Queen Anne” and was a leader in society and a power in politics.
 She was a woman of strong will and, no doubt had a great influence in forming the character of her distinguished son.